 Safe and Reliable Future Water

 Prior to delivering water to customers throughout the East Bay, EBMUD treats raw water to levels that meet or exceed standards for safe drinking water.
-When EBMUD blends groundwater into our raw water source as part of the DREAM project, the same high standards of treatment and testing will apply.
-EBMUD has analyzed the DREAM groundwater source for over 400 constituents over a period of a year.
-Much like EBMUD’s current drinking water sources, none of these constituents exceeded the maximum contaminant levels set by the EPA.
+For the DREAM Project, EBMUD blends groundwater into our raw water source and maintains the same high standards of treatment and testing.
+EBMUD has analyzed the DREAM Project groundwater source for over 400 constituents over a period of one year.
+Much like EBMUD’s current drinking water sources, these constituents are less than the maximum contaminant levels set by the EPA.

-The results of the DREAM pilot will be used to evaluate the possibility of pursuing a larger groundwater banking project in San Joaquin County with the goal of improving EBMUD’s long-term water supply reliability while also benefitting the ESJ Subbasin.
+The DREAM pilot project will be used to evaluate the possibility of pursuing a larger groundwater banking project in San Joaquin County with the goal of improving EBMUD’s long-term water supply reliability, while also benefitting the ESJ Subbasinin.

 Contact Information